SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | end of shift | |

 ### Comments
-- On the first line, the customer name isn't valid, so we skip that line.
+- On the first line, the customer name is not valid, so we skip that line
-- The second line is missing product count.
+- The second line is missing product count
-- The third line don't have a valid price.
+- The third line don't have a valid price
 - And only the forth line is valid

 [/task-description]